Lorenar14/ResNet-Attention-Dropout-Prediction/README.md

 7_DropoutPrediction.ipynb: Applies the trained ResNet-Attention model to predict the dropout risk of new university students.

-MODELS : The trained ResNet-Attention model and the baseline Machine Learning models are stored in the Models folder.
+MODELS: The trained ResNet-Attention model and the baseline Machine Learning models are stored in the Models folder.

 IMPORTANT: Update the dataset paths before running the scripts.
 The original institutional dataset is not publicly available due to privacy and confidentiality restrictions.